OpenBankProject/API-Explorer/README.md

 *api_hostname*

 The api_hostname should be the base url of the Open Bank Project API.
-For example, https://api.openbankproject.com/api
+For example, https://api.openbankproject.com/api amd for local development api_hostname should be http://127.0.0.1:8080 in props file.

 *obp_consumer_key*
 *obp_secret_key*